Therapy for Adults who had Narcissistic, Critical, or Immature Parents

 My superpower is helping people recover from the trauma of having a parent who was immature.
 My mom was narcissistic and suffered from an eating disorder.
 My dad had borderline personality disorder and a history of childhood abuse.
 I became a super-people-pleaser.
 I was lucky to find a therapist who showed me what it feels like to be in a warm, supportive, respectful relationship.
 She taught me how to parent myself, to trust myself, to give myself the unconditional love I always needed.
 And it transformed my whole life.
 It is my honor, my joy, and my calling to offer that same experience to my clients.

-If this resonates, you can schedule a free consultation and see if the way I work will work for you.
+schedule a free consultation and see if the way I work will work for you.